The 2021 National History Day theme is "Communication in History: The Key to Understanding."

 This list isn't comprehensive.
 There are many, many other topics and collections you can investigate at Spencer!
 You can get other ideas for topics by exploring other sections of Spencer's website – including collection overviews and online exhibitions – and KU Libraries' digital collections.
 Of particular interest for this year's theme are the online exhibits "Histories of the English Language" and "Books of Hours: The Art of Devotion."

 If one of the below topics interests you, Spencer librarians can help with locating and interpreting specific primary sources.

 Johannes Gutenberg and the Invention of the Printing Press

 Johannes Gutenberg introduced Europe to printing through his invention of the printing press and movable type in the mid-fifteenth century.
 The advent of printed books and documents allowed for information and ideas to circulate quickly and made the written word more accessible to the general population.
 Spencer's holdings include a leaf from an original Gutenberg Bible (the first book Gutenberg printed), as well as a twentieth-century facsimile of a full Gutenberg Bible.
 The library also holds a variety of resources related to the history and development of printing that can help provide additional information and context for Gutenberg’s contribution to human history.

 Circulating New Ideas: The Protestant Reformation and the European Wars of Religion

 Spencer's collections include a sizable number of materials related to the people and conflicts associated with the Protestant Reformation.
 While many of the library's items are not printed in English, the value of these holdings is in their connection to this chaotic time in history and how the Reformation shaped the future of Europe and Christianity.
 Items include published writings by Martin Luther as well as writings and sermons in defense of both Protestantism and Catholicism.
 Students interested in this topic may need to choose a specific event or person within this broad time period.

 Spencer's holdings include perspectives and campaign materials from both the national pro- and anti-suffrage movements.
 The library's collections also document the history of women's suffrage in Kansas, the first state to hold a referendum (when citizens directly vote on an issue) on women’s suffrage in 1867.
 Although the referendum was defeated, it inspired other western states to hold similar referendums.
 Kansas recognized a woman’s right to vote in local elections in 1887.
 In 1912, eight years before the Nineteenth Amendment was ratified, Kansas voters approved the Equal Suffrage Amendment to the state constitution.
 Kansas thus became the eighth state to grant full suffrage to women.
 Researchers using Spencer's collections will also find materials related to women’s suffrage on an international level.

-Breaking Barriers at the University of Kansas
+Documents of Protest at the University of Kansas, 1960-1975

-Also well-documented by primary sources in KU's University Archives is the wave of student activism that took place on campus during the 1960s and 1970s.
+Well-documented by primary sources in KU's University Archives is the wave of student activism that took place on campus during the 1960s and 1970s.
 Specifically, through sit-ins, protests, and other actions, African American students fought for civil rights at the university, protesting against racial discrimination on campus and in Lawrence.
-Materials include publications like the Graduate Magazine, Jayhawker yearbook, and University Daily Kansan student newspaper; photographs; and records of chancellors and student organizations.
-Learn more about these holdings via Spencer's "African American Rights Activities and Movements: University Archives" Library Guide.
+During the same time period, KU students protested against the Vietnam War.